Friday, October 25, 2024

 Despite the impressive looking pedigree his Shiho Nage technique still sucks.
 He is working on it.

 Daito Ryu AikiJujutsu He also has an associate instructor rank in from the Shofukan (formally affiliated with Renshinkan) under Ota Ikou Sensei when he trained for three years in Numata, Japan.
 He periodically studies with Howard Popkin sensei and Joe Brogna sensei, of the Ginjukai, to continue his study of Daito Ryu - though he holds no rank in their organization.
 Eric also has trained with Roy Goldberg of Kodokai Daito Ryu.
+He has been fortunate to train with Ole Kingston, and Toshiharu.
 He is friends with Houston Daito Ryu club.

 Judo He is continuing his education in Judo and has received a sandan (3rd degree) grade under Zdenek Matl for his time teaching and spreading the art of Judo.
 Nick Lowry has also granted him a sandan.
 This is a club ranking, and NOT a international sport judo-USJA or USJF ranking.
 Eric developed a judo team focused on students who are blind from 2015-2020 at the Texas School for the Blind.
 Some of the students went to the judo nationals and tried out for paralympics.
 Sadly though, he quit the School for the Blind to move to Oregon.
 He trained in Japan from 2000-2003.